facebook/openbmc-linux/Documentation/admin-guide/cgroup-v2.rst

 - Settings for a single feature should be contained in a single file.

 - The root cgroup should be exempt from resource control and thus shouldn't have resource control interface files.
-Also, informational files on the root cgroup which end up showing global information available elsewhere shouldn't exist.

 - The default time unit is microseconds.
 If a different unit is ever used, an explicit unit suffix must be present.